vanderhoornm/android-MythTV-Leanfront/README.md

 - Pressing Enter, up or down brings up the OSD playback controls.
 Note if you have enabled up/down jumping then up and down will cause a jump instead.
 - Left and right arrow will skip back and forward.
 Holding down the arrow moves quickly through the video.
 The number of seconds for forward and back skip are customizable in Settings.
 - Up and down arrow can be used for bigger jumps by setting a jump interval in settings.
 I recommend against using this because it interferes with navigation in the OSD.
-You can move very quickly through playback by holding down left or right arrow.
+You can move very quickly through playback by holding down left or right arrow`, so jump is not really needed.
 Jumping can be disabled by setting blank or 0 in the jump interval in Settings.
-When jumping with up and down arrows, the arrow buttons are disabled for use in the OSD, and this can cause confusion.
+When jumping with up and down arrows, the arrow buttons are disabled for up/down use in the OSD, and this can cause confusion.

 ## Playback controls (OSD)